Vyral/base-template/_posts/2018-09-20-business-spotlight-mollis-cafe.md

 {% include pullquote.html %}

-If salad isn’t up-your-alley, they’ve got a number of other great menu items to try.
+If salad isn’t up your alley, they’ve got a number of other great menu items to try.
 Whether you’re craving a turkey club, a “Great Dane,” or any other cafe favorite, **Molli’s has got something for you**.

 But more than just the delicious food offered here, there’s another reason why Molli’s is such a special place to us.
 Like many of the businesses on Main Street, Molli’s Cafe genuinely cares about giving back to our community.